 If you use your private vehicle for business during the day, you’ll incur a higher premium.
 This is based on number of hours on the road - the more time you spend driving, the higher the chance of an accident occurring.

-If you’re under 25, your insurance premiums will naturally be higher than drivers who are older than 25.
+If you’re under 25, your insurance premiums could be higher than drivers who are older than 25.
 This is because lack of driving experience coupled with risky driving behaviour (e.g. driving faster than the speed limit) is quite common among young drivers.
 Experts found drivers are more likely to have an accident within their first year of obtaining their driver’s license, than at any other time in their lives.

 Features like anti-smash-and-grab tinting and central locking will decrease your monthly premium.